rsyslog/rsyslog/source/configuration/modules/omhdfs.rst

 Building omhdfs is a challenge because we could not yet find out how to integrate Java properly into the autotools build process.
 The issue is that HDFS is written in Java and libhdfs uses JNI to talk to it.
-That requires that various system-specific environment options and pathes be set correctly.
+That requires that various system-specific environment options and paths be set correctly.
 At this point, we leave this to the user.
-If someone know how to do it better, please drop us a line!
+If someone knows how to do it better, please drop us a line!

 -  In order to build, you need to set these environment variables BEFORE